Public Support For Marijuana Legalization In Maryland Fades Slightly, Poll Finds

 BALTIMORE, Md.
 (WJZ) — Nearly two-thirds of Maryland residents are in favor of legalizing the recreational use of marijuana, according to the results of a Goucher College public opinion poll.

 Results released Tuesday found that 60% of residents support making recreational cannabis legal in Maryland, while one-third (33%) are against it.
-The rest were either on the fence about it or did not answer the question.READ MORE: Fourth Stimulus Check: Is Another Relief Payment Coming?
+The rest were either on the fence about it or did not answer the question.READ MORE: Baltimore County Family Without A Home After Tree Falls Through Roof During Monday's Storms

 Those findings suggest public support for legalizing recreational cannabis has faded somewhat since March when a previous poll signaled 67% of Marylanders were on board with it.